gear-foundation/academy/docs/05-hello-world-advanced/more-advanced.md

 - `SendHelloTo`: having received this message, the program will send “hello” to the specified address;
 - `SendHelloReply`: the program responds with a friendly "hello" message to the account sending the message.

 In the previous lesson, we observed the need to decode the message received by the program.
-To accomplish this, we will create an enum called `InputMessages`.
-This enum will serve the purpose of decoding the incoming message.
+To accomplish this, we'll create an enum called `InputMessages` to decode incoming messages.

 ```rust title="src/lib.rs"
 #[derive(Encode, Decode, TypeInfo)]